Misterio77/nix-starter-configs/README.md

 # For standard version
 nix flake init -t github:misterio77/nix-starter-config#standard
 ```
-- Add stuff you currently have on `/etc/nixos/` to `nixos` (usually
+- If you want to use NixOS: add stuff you currently have on `/etc/nixos/` to
-  `configuration.nix` and `hardware-configuration.nix`, when you're starting
+  `nixos` (usually `configuration.nix` and `hardware-configuration.nix`, when
-  out).
+  you're starting out).
     - The included file has some options you might want, specially if you don't
       have a configuration ready.
 Make sure you have generated your own
       `hardware-configuration.nix`; if not, just mount your partitions to
       `/mnt` and run: `nixos-generate-config --root /mnt`.
-- If you're already using home-manager, add your stuff from `~/.config/nixpkgs`
+- If you want to use home-manager: add your stuff from `~/.config/nixpkgs`
   to `home-manager` (probably `home.nix`).
-  - I also include one with some simple options if you need.
-Feel free to
+  - The included file is also a good starting point if you don't have a config
-    ignore this step if you don't want to use home-manager just yet.
+    yet.
 - Take a look at `flake.nix`, making sure to fill out anything marked with
   FIXME (required) or TODO (usually tips or optional stuff you might want)
 - `git add` and `git push` your changes!
 Or at least copy them somewhere if